 8th graders made linocut printed t-shirts with fabric ink.
 Another assignment could include silkscreen printing.

 Students explored cyanotype and van dyke processes.
 They looked at photomontages by Laszlo Moholy-Nagy and were given National Geographic magazines.
-Some sharpie pen traced drawings onto their 4 x 6-inch transparencies, before paper coating and exposing to sunlight.
+Some sharpie pen traced drawings onto 4 x 6-inch transparencies, before paper coating and exposing to sunlight outside.
 Students also each created a 3 x 3-inch albumen print from digital negatives with Photoshop and Pictorico transparency film.
-Again they paper coated, exposed and washed their prints.
+Again they time managed paper coating, exposing and washing their prints.

 8th Grade Art Elective's six students observed plastic sculptures and ceramic light fixtures.
 They designed lamps using a socket, switch, LED bulb along with cardboard, wood, clay, wire, and paper mache.
 Lessons could also include pottery wheels, research and writing about the development of light bulbs and lamps.

 Elective students made presentations on professional photographers with PowerPoint before solar plate printing their own photos.
 They followed instructions in Photoshop to create a black and white digital print or positive film transparency.
-Using makeshift black light exposure boxes and contact cases, they contact etched their transparencies while measuring solar plate exposure times.
-Students inked and press-print their plates, some experimented with watercolor finishes.
+In the classroom, using one makeshift black light exposure box and two contact cases, they contact etched their transparencies while measuring solar plate exposure times.
+Students inked and press-print their plates, some experimented with adding watercolor.

 2nd Grade

-2nd graders observed wood carved, painted masks and totems from the Pacific Northwest as well as dioramas of North American mammals at the Museum of Natural History.
-They read and wrote about the museum collection.
-Visual Art students sketched mask designs, sculpted, glazed, and then titled their own supernatural spirit summoning masks.
+Students observed, read, and wrote about wood carved, painted masks and totems from the Pacific Northwest as well as dioramas of North American mammals at the Museum of Natural History.
+They sketched mask designs, sculpted, glazed, and then titled their own supernatural spirit summoning masks.

 Using lunch knives again 2nd graders carved styrofoam, then painted, stacked and adjoined foam with popsicle sticks to balance two 7-foot totems.
 I did not advise trying to carve from observation, but rather designing totems based on a traditional Native American theme.
 Nevertheless, students proposed a shame totem for someone.
 Next time 2nd graders could weave in connection with social studies.
 I also do not recommend styrofoam due to dust and biodegradability.